minxydev/FraxPlay/README.md

 # FraxPlay
 Build beautiful games with high-quality 3D assets with Claude Code.
+Claude Code handles the game logic and scene setup.

 ## What's In It